iamc/OMD-hands-on/OMD-tutorial-en.rst

     # scp ~/share/check_mk/agents/plugins/smart  \
           user@remote-host:/usr/lib/check_mk_agent/plugins/smart

-If we have not yet inventorized the host the smart check will be present when doing it, otherwise you have to reinventorize it and the new check will appear.
-Will see later how to do it.
+If the host has not yet been inventorized in Check_MK, the smart check will be present amognst the detected checks when doing it, otherwise you will have to reinventorize it and the new check will appear.
+Wee will see later how inventorizing hosts works.

 Basic Check_MK configuration
 ============================

-We will do the basic monitoring system setup using at first *WATO - Check_MK's Web Administrator Tool* through the *Multisite* web interface, both part of the Check_MK echosystem.
+To setup the basic monitoring system setup we will be using at first *WATO - Check_MK's Web Administrator Tool* through the *Multisite* web interface, both part of the Check_MK echosystem.
+This will make our fisrt steps into the Check_MK monitoring world much easier.

-We will first setup a new user who will get the test alerts and after this we will add the hosts to be monitored ann test some alerts.
+We will first setup a new user who will get the test alerts and after this we will add the hosts to be monitored and force some alerts in order to test the notification system.

 User creation